Equivariant Filter for Relative Attitude and Target's Angular Velocity Estimation: SIMULATION RESULTS

-As one could expect, having fewer measurements to correct the estimates can severely degrade the filter's performance, as observed in Fig.\,\ref{fig:multirate_1hz_errors}.
+As one could expect, having fewer measurements to correct the estimates can severely degrade the filter's performance, as observed in Fig.\;\ref{fig:multirate_1hz_errors}.
 To mitigate this effect, after each measurement, we can run the update step several times, instead of just once, using the same measurement and decreasing the update step's period.
 Here, we decrease it by a factor equal to the number of iterations performed.
 When the update step is executed, the correction terms ${(\Delta_\mbf{Q}, \delta_\mbf{q})}$, which depend on the measurements and the filter estimates, are calculated and the filter's states ${(\hat{\mbf{Q}},\hat{\mbf{q}})}$ are corrected.
 If we repeat this step, the estimates become more refined with each iteration, and the filter's performance improves.
 This effect is noticeable in the plots for simulations where the update step is iterated over once, ten, twenty, and fifty times.
 For a measurement rate of \SI{1}{\hertz}, with few iterations of the update step, the filter does not converge to the true value.
-However, if we increase the number of iterations, the error decreases as the filter is able to more closely estimate the relative attitude and the target angular velocity.
-From Fig.\,\ref{fig:multirate_30hz_errors}, we conclude that a rate of \SI{30}{\hertz} is sufficiently fast for an accurate estimation of the motion and iterating the update step has practically no effect.
+However, if we increase the number of iterations, the error decreases as the filter is able to more closely estimate the relative attitude and the target's angular velocity.
+From Fig.\;\ref{fig:multirate_30hz_errors}, we conclude that a rate of \SI{30}{\hertz} is sufficiently fast for an accurate estimation of the motion and iterating the update step has practically no effect.

+Since the filter state dimension does not grow over time, the number of operations in each filter step and the respective computational complexity remain constant.
 For a given system, the number of iterations would be constrained by the onboard processing power.
 Implemented in C-code and running on an Intel\textsuperscript{\textregistered} Core\texttrademark{} i7-10750H CPU, on average, the prediction step runs in \SI{9}{\micro\second} and the update step in \SI{73}{\micro\second}.
 Based on previous findings \cite{lourenco_vv4rtos_2023}, the expected runtime on a space-grade processor is approximately 140 to 211 times longer than on a commercial-grade processor.
 As such, at a measurement frequency of \SI{1}{\hertz}, the update step could be iterated up to approximately 60 times.